-The recommendation of Microsoft is that enterprises buy Power BI Premium, an enterprise-grade, self-service cloud BI solution, and ISVs buy Power BI Embedded, cloud-powered embedded analytics components.
+Microsoft recommends that enterprises buy Power BI Premium, an enterprise-grade, self-service cloud BI solution, and ISVs buy Power BI Embedded, cloud-powered embedded analytics components.
 However, there are no restrictions on which product a customer can buy.

 How many embed tokens can I create?

-Embed tokens with PRO license are intended for development testing, so the number of embed tokens a Power BI master account can generate is limited.
-You must purchase a capacity for embedding in a production environment.
+Embed tokens with PRO license are intended for development testing, so the number of embed tokens a Power BI master account or service principal can generate is limited.
+Purchase a capacity for embedding in a production environment.
 There's no limit to how many embed tokens you can generate when a capacity is purchased.
 Go to Available Features to check the usage value that indicates the current embedded usage in percentage.

 What is the difference between the A SKUs in Azure and the EM SKUs in Office 365?

-PowerBI.com is an enterprise solution that includes many capabilities like social collaboration, email subscription, etc. in a Software as a Service offering
+PowerBI.com is an enterprise solution that includes many capabilities like social collaboration, email subscription, and other features. in a Software as a Service offering

 Power BI Embedded is a set of APIs available for developers to create an embedded analytics solution in a Platform as a Service offering.
-For the Embedded analytics scenario, PowerBI.com should be used to help ISVs and developers manage their embedded analytics solution content and tenant level settings.
+For the Embedded analytics scenario, PowerBI.com helps ISVs and developers manage their embedded analytics solution content and tenant level settings.

 Here is a partial list of differences you may use with each.